 - Scavenger hunt.
 You can come up with your own list and swap them between teams or find them online!
 Search your house and your neighborhood.
 Get creative!

 - Remember to give yourself grace and permission to feel what you feel.
-During this time our emotions can overwhelm us.
+At time our emotions can overwhelm us.
 That’s okay.
 It’s okay to have a plan for the day and get completely thrown off course.
-It’s okay to get angry, to miss people, to feel sad.
 Cut yourself some slack.
 Remember the importance of hugs.
 And deep breaths.
-Take the time you need to do what it takes to heal.
-You’re doing great and we’re all in this together.
+You’re doing great!

 Use These 8 Tips to De-Stress Your Home & Family

-These eight tips can help you and your family de-stress when everyone is cohabiting together under adverse conditions.
+These eight tips can help you and your family de-stress.
 Be sure to make time to keep your mind healthy and your emotions stable.
 Remember, we all feed off the emotional state of those around us, so it’s important to keep everyone happy and healthy to protect the family “herd”.